 What is self-editing?

-Self-editing is the process an author goes through before they send their work to an editor; it is not a replacement for editing by a qualified, experienced, professional editor.
+Self-editing is an important stage in self-publishing a book – or preparing one for a traditional publisher.
+It’s the process an author goes through before they send their work to an editor; it is not a replacement for editing by a qualified, experienced, professional editor.

 There is only so much work an editor can do to improve your manuscript in the allotted time, and self-editing enables authors to remove the more obvious errors so that a professional editor can really go to work on deeper issues.